Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Discussion

 \section{Discussion}

-We proposed parametric models of distributions for the sparse collective activity of homogeneous binary neurons.
-Our models exhibit HOIs at all orders in a way that agrees with structured alternating HOIs observed experimentally.
-The distribution remains widespread with parameter-dependent sparsity in the limit of an infinite number of neurons.
-We derived these models using a theoretical framework giving sufficient conditions by which the PMF of our binary population model, or any other homogeneous exponential family population rate model, converges to a widespread continuous distribution.
-Note that we obtained an exponential distribution with a bounded support in the limit of the large number of homogeneous independent neurons.
-While the independence resulted in the simplest sparse homogeneous model, observed interactions among the neurons further shape their population beyond the exponential distribution.
+This study presented parametric models for distributions of the sparse collective activity of homogeneous binary neurons, inspired by the experimentally observed alternating HOIs.
+These distributions remain widespread with parameter-dependent sparsity and exhibit heavy-tails in the limit of a large number of neurons.
+We derived these models by establishing sufficient conditions that ensure the PMF of the homogeneous binary population results in a widespread continuous-valued population rate distribution in an infinitely large network.

-The proposed models explain how a sparse, widespread distribution arises from specific HOIs with alternating shrinking structure.
-Such models are expected to explain a sparse profile in spike-count population histograms of experimentally observed neurons \cite{Montani_etal_2009,Ganmor_etal_2011,Chettih_and_Harvey_2019,Tkacik_etal_2015_thermodynamics}.
-The models are also consistent with a previous theoretical prediction by \cite{Amari_etal_2003}, which states that all orders of interactions are required to produce a widespread activity distribution in a large population of (correlated) neurons.
-Here, we extended the theoretical framework in \cite{Amari_etal_2003}, showing that the base measure function, independently of the order of the (canonical) interactions, must be chosen carefully to avoid the dominance of the entropy term in the homogeneous distribution.
+The proposed models explain how a sparse, widespread distribution arises from specific HOIs with alternating shrinking structures, features that the pairwise MaxEnt model fails to explain \citep{Ganmor_etal_2011,Tkacik_etal_2014}.
+The models are consistent with a previous theoretical prediction by \cite{Amari_etal_2003}, which states that all orders of interactions are required to produce a widespread activity distribution in a large population of correlated neurons.
+However, here we showed that the base measure function, independently of the (canonical) interactions, must be chosen carefully to avoid the dominance of the entropy term in the homogeneous distribution.
+We also showed that the proposed models outperformed the first- and second-order interaction models when fitting to spiking data of salamander retinal ganglion cells responding to visual stimuli.
+In particular, the shifted-geometric exponential distribution improved the likelihood of observing the data, underscoring the importance of both the entropy-canceling base measure function and the polynomial term to account for the highly synchronized and sparse states, respectively.